TiagooGomess/PLOG_PROJ1_2021/README.md

 The board is represented by a list of lists of lists, where the latest is the representation of a stack of pieces.
 Each piece colour has and associated number(0 for white, 1 for black and 2 for green; 3 for no piece in the cell).
 The player turn is also represented by a number, similar to the pieces, 0 for white and 1 for black.
  Since the pieces are always in the board there is no more information to be kept.
- Examples of game states in Prolog :
+ Examples of game states in Prolog for 6x6 :

 - Initial State